nicholas-maltbie/StateMachineUnity/Documentation/manual/fsm-design.md

   * @nickmaltbie.StateMachineUnity.Attributes.OnExitStateAttribute
     \- Called when the state is exited

+* @nickmaltbie.StateMachineUnity.Attributes.InitialStateAttribute
+  \- Attribute that defines the initial state of a given state machine.

 * @nickmaltbie.StateMachineUnity.Attributes.OnEventDoActionAttribute
   \- Whenever an @nickmaltbie.StateMachineUnity.Event.IEvent
   is thrown invoke a given action.